 Moz Local Listing Score lets you see how your local business looks online.
 They crunch data from more than 10 different sources (think Google, Yelp, Facebook) to score how your brick-and-mortar business appears online.
 The results don’t leave you hanging – they come fully equipped with actionable fixes for inconsistent or incomplete listings.

 Need keyword ideas?
 Keywordtool.io has your back.
 It generates hundreds of keyword ideas based on a single word.
 Simply enter a keyword, and the Keyword Tool returns a bunch of long-tail keyword options and common questions asked.
-You’ll thank us the next time you go to do keyword research.
+You’ll thank us for the next time you go to do keyword research.

 4. Google Analytics